zenml-io/zenml/examples/airflow/README.md

 ```

 ### Trigger the airflow DAG
-Now you would be able to see the `mnist` dag at http://0.0.0.0:8080/ (you might be asked to login with
+Now you would be able to see the `mnist` dag in your browser at [localhost](http://0.0.0.0:8080/) (you might be asked to login with
 the credentials you set up when you installed Airflow).
 Unpause it, and trigger it via the UI or run the
 following script: